maubanel/UE5-CPP-Overview/hello-world/README.md

 Out of all the modern programming languages why do we still use C++ for games?

-* *Performance*> C++ is a high-performance lower level programing languag.
+* *Performance*.
+C++ is a high-performance lower level programing languag.
 Games are very performance oriented and c++ allows user to use computer hardware efficiently.
 Often higher level scripting languages are used for game play scripting.
 [Unity](https://answers.unity.com/questions/9675/is-unity-engine-written-in-monoc-or-c.html) game engine is written in c++ but you write all the game scripts in c#.

 * *Compiled*.
 C++ is a compiled programming language.